 The Limpopo River with its origin in the interior region of Africa holds an important place for many reasons.
-The Limpopo River is Africa's second largest river, when the size of the river is brought into consideration.
-The other reasons behind its importance are its association with the legendary characters like the Portuguese explorer Vasco da Gama and the British author Rudyard Kipling.
-In few of the stories of Rudyard Kipling, it has been mentioned that the Limpopo River is dwelt in by numerous pythons.
+The Limpopo River is Africa’s second largest river when the size of the river is brought into consideration.
+The other reasons behind its importance are its association with legendary characters like the Portuguese explorer Vasco da Gama and the British author Rudyard Kipling.
+In a few of the stories of Rudyard Kipling, it has been mentioned that the Limpopo River is dwelt in by numerous pythons.
 Vasco da Gama is claimed to be the first European to catch a glimpse of the Limpopo River.

 Water is not seen to flow in the Limpopo River throughout the year.
 During the dry season, water is rarely seen along the crooked course line of the Limpopo River.
 But in the rainy season, the water flows heavily.
-During rainy season, the flow of water is so rapid that large ships can also navigate through the river.
+During the rainy season, the flow of water is so rapid that large ships can also navigate through the river.